Ashot I of Armenia: King of Armenia

 The borders of Bagratid Armenia from 884 to 962.

+Ashot strengthened the unity of the country, intervened in disputes that arose between princely houses, and established marital ties between the Bagratuni, Artsruni, and Syuni princely houses.After his brother Abas, he appointed his son Shapuh as sparapet, while his other son, Smbat, became King of Armenia and continued his father's work.
+Of his three daughters, he gave two in marriage to the Artsrunis: Sophia married Grigor-Derenik and became the senior lady (gaherets tikin) of Vaspurakan, while his other daughter married Vahan Artsruni.
+His youngest daughter, Mariam, married Vasak Gabur, becoming the senior lady of Syunik.
+Friendly and allied ties were established not only with influential Armenian princes, but also with the Georgians and Caucasian Albanians.
+The nobility of the latter had come to be led by the Georgian and Caucasian Albanian branches of the Bagratunis.

 Several contemporary prominent Armenians, including Grigor-Derenik Vaspurakan, insisted on Ashot's coronation.
 Ashot was crowned King of Armenia through the consent of Caliph al-Mu'tamid in 885 to prevent intrusion into Armenian territory by Basil I, a Byzantine emperor of Macedonian origin.
+Emperor Basil I, who had Armenian roots, also sent Ashot a royal crown along with rich gifts and a letter addressing him as a "beloved brother," acknowledging their shared perceived ancestry from the ancient Arsacid line.

+In a grand ceremony in 885, Ashot was solemnly anointed and crowned King of Armenia by Catholicos Gevorg II Garnetsi in the cathedral of Shirakavan (Yerazgavors), in the presence of Armenian princes and representatives of foreign powers.

 As a result of his coronation, Ashot restored the Armenian monarchy and became the founder of the medieval Kingdom of Armenia, also known as Bagratid Armenia, named after the contemporary rule of the Bagratunis.
 The Bagratid kingdom lasted until 1045, when it was annexed into the Byzantine Empire.

 Despite his status, Ashot remained a subordinate to the Caliph and was put under the supervision of the emirs of Atropatene.
 Every Armenian prince fell under Ashot's authority (though in the effect of primus inter pares).
 Dvin and the emirates of Manazkert and Karin (and, according to Constantine VII, Khoy and Salmas) also fell under Ashot's control, despite the local governments' unwillingness to accept.
 The emir of Manazkert was in this way defeated and was forced to submit to Ashot's rule in 885.

 Ashot's influence continued not only in Armenia but also in Iberia.
 After the death of Grigor-Derenik Artsruni in 887, Ashot placed his own grandson (and Grigor-Derenik's son), Ashot-Sargis Artsruni, under the rule of relative Gagik Aboumerwan Artsruni.
 In 887 and 888, Ashot supported his nephew Adarnase IV of Iberia in overthrowing Bagrat I of Abkhazia.
 Also in 888, Ashot sent his brother Abas to Kars to stop a rebellion led by Prince Sahak-Mleh of Vanand.